elai296/beauty_bar/README.md

 ```
 6. In your local browser go to ```localhost:3000```

-7. Record Repo is ready to go!
+7. beauty_bar is ready to go!

 ## Contributing